wp-plugins/email-posts-to-subscribers/readme.txt

 2. Subscriber admin page, Check ALL & Uncheck All bug fixed.
 3. Short code overlapping issue fixed.

+= 1.5 =

+1. Full post keyword (###POSTFULL###) added in the Template Compose page.
+Now using this keyword we can add full post in the newsletter.
+2. In the Mail Configuration post count 1 has been added (Previously we don't have option to select single post in the newsletter).
+With this option we can create Mail Configuration for 1 post.
+3. Formatted some mail content.

 == Upgrade Notice ==

 = 1.0 =